What is found at Library and Archives Canada?

 - For help with searching, see the Search Help screen.

-If you would like to order a copy of a record that you have found, please visit the Reproduction Requests
+If you would like to order a copy of a record that you have found, please visit the Copy services

 - For more detailed information about these records, see Conducting Research on Residential Schools: A Guide to the Records of the Indian and Inuit Affairs Program and Related Resources at Library and Archives Canada.